Slánský trial: Trial

+The trial of Rudolf Slánský and 13 other high-ranking Communists (Bedřich Geminder, Otto Šling, André Simone, Karel Šváb, Otto Fischl, Rudolf Margolius, Vladimir Clementis, Ludvík Frejka, Bedřich Reicin, Artur London, Eugen Löbl, Josef Frank and Vavro Hajdů), 11 of whom, the lead prosecutor said, were "of Jewish origin", began on Thursday 20 November 1952.
+The state prosecutor at the trial in Prague was Josef Urválek, known for his participation in highest-profile show trials and theatrical speeches.
+The trial was recorded with daily broadcasts on the radio, as well as filmed.

-The trial lasted eight days.
-Many of the defendants admitted their guilt and requested death.
-On the last day of the trial, Rudolf Slánský, General Secretary of the KSČ, and other leading party members were pronounced guilty.
-Eleven, including Slánský, were hanged at Pankrác Prison in Prague on 3 December, and three (Artur London, Eugen Löbl and Vavro Hajdů) were sentenced to life imprisonment.
-The state prosecutor at the trial in Prague was Josef Urválek.
+The proceedings lasted eight days including the weekend; on 27th, only the judgment was delivered.
+Many of the defendants, denounced as Titoists and Zionists, admitted their guilt and requested death.
+All were pronounced guilty of high treason (velezrada), 11 also of espionage, 6 of sabotage, and Slánský with Frank and Reicin of military treason for supposedly giving aid to Nazis during the War.
+Eleven were hanged at Pankrác Prison in Prague on 3 December, and three sentenced only to life imprisonment: London and Hajdů were both rehabilitated in 1956, Löbl released in the 1960 amnesty.

 Reaction

 Domestic

 A Czech worker sent to attend the trial reported that the defendants did not display any emotion.
 He wondered why they were not afraid for their lives.
 On 14 December 1952, a few days after the execution, Zdeněk Nejedlý, Minister of Education, denied rumors that the confessions had been obtained with torture or drugs.
 Instead, the defendants admitted to their crimes because of the overwhelming evidence against them and because of their shame and guilt.
 Many Czechoslovak citizens were in favor of harsh measures against the supposed traitors.
 Czech poet Ivan Skála called for "a dog's death for [such] dogs" (Psovi psí smrt!).

 After the deaths of both Stalin and Gottwald in March 1953, the harshness of the persecutions slowly decreased, and the victims of the trial quietly received amnesty one by one, including those who had survived the Prague Trial.
-Later, the official historiography of the Communist Party was rather quiet on the trial, vaguely putting blame on errors that happened as a result of a "cult of personality".
-Many other political trials followed on, sending many innocent victims to jail and hard labour in Jáchymov uranium mines and labour camps.
+Later, the official historiography of the Communist Party was rather quiet on the trial, vaguely putting blame on errors that happened as a result of a "cult of personality."
+Many other political trials followed on, sending many innocent victims to jail and hard labour in the Jáchymov uranium mines and labour camps.

 The full transcript of the trial was released in 1953; Steiner described it as "an utterly indigestible book, crammed with so many names, dates, and particulars that I had a hard time finishing it and remembering all the details."